danchokobo/react-native-code-verification/README.md

 # react-native-code-verification
-This module presents you view with digit display and numkeypad for convinient entering
+This module presents you UI for user typing pincode verification

 ## Getting started